alexszokolay/alexszokolay.github.io/index.md

 Hi, I'm Alex!
 I am third year student at the University of Toronto.
 I'm currently studying Computer Science, Cognitive Science and Psychology.

+I am a highly motivated individual with a passion for technology, and 4+ years of experience in programming languages such as Python and Java, and a deep understanding of web development technologies such as HTML, CSS, Spring, Postgres, and React.

 As a team player with supervisory experience who can also excel with independent work, I am interested in expanding my skill set and applying knowledge and experience from my program to solve real-world problems in the workforce.